mockk/mockk/README.md

 ### Verification

-`verifyAll` verifies that all calls happened without checking it's order.
+`verifyAll` verifies that all callChains happened without checking it's order.
-`verifySequence` verifies that the exact sequence happened and `verifyOrder` that calls happened in order.
+`verifySequence` verifies that the exact sequence happened and `verifyOrder` that callChains happened in order.
 `wasNot Called` verifies that msgLambda or list of mocks was not called at all.

 ```kotlin